 Q 30: What is a “grandfathered” health plan?

 A grandfathered health plan is a plan that has existed continuously since before March 23, 2010, and that has not made certain significant changes in the plan.
-Grandfathered plans aren’t subject to many of the ACA requirements, such as the requirement that plans cover EHB (see Question 16), but they are considered to provide minimum essential coverage under the ACA.
+Grandfathered plans are not subject to many of the ACA requirements, such as the requirement that plans cover EHB (see Question 16), but they are considered to provide minimum essential coverage under the ACA.
 (See Question 57.)

-Grandfathered plans that make certain changes, such as major increases in their cost-sharing (such as coinsurance, deductibles, copayments) or eliminating benefits to diagnose or treat a particular condition, may lose grandfathered status and then would have to follow the applicable ACA requirements.
+Grandfathered plans that make certain changes, such as major increases in their cost-sharing (such as coinsurance, deductibles, copayments) or dropping benefits to diagnose or treat a particular condition, may lose grandfathered status, and then would have to follow the applicable ACA requirements.
 Employer-sponsored plans that significantly increase the employee share of the premium also could lose grandfathered status.

 In the individual market, a consumer cannot enroll in a grandfathered plan with a new enrollment.
 However, consumers who are already enrolled in an individual market plan as of March 23, 2010, can renew their coverage in that grandfathered plan.

-A plan must indicate in the plan materials if it’s a grandfathered plan.
-Also, consumers can check with their insurance company or employer to determine if their plan is grandfathered.
+A plan must show in the plan materials if it is a grandfathered plan.
+Also, consumers can check with their insurance company or employer to figure out if their plan is grandfathered.

 Q 31: Can consumers keep an existing plan that isn’t grandfathered, but which doesn’t comply with the ACA reforms (known as transitional plans or “grandmothered” plans)?

 It depends.
-In November 2013, CMS announced a transitional policy that would permit insurers, if allowed by the state, to extend policyholders’ 2013 coverage for up to several additional years even if the plan did not comply with certain ACA reforms.
+In November 2013, CMS announced a transitional policy that would permit insurers, if allowed by the state, to extend policyholders’ 2013 coverage for up to several additional years even if the plan did not follow certain ACA reforms.
 These transitional plans can no longer be sold to new customers (after Jan.
-1, 2014), and aren’taren’t eligible for subsidies.
+1, 2014), and individuals purchasing them are not eligible for subsidies.
 Insurers that provide transitional plans will provide notice to affected individuals and small businesses.
 Check with your insurance carrier to see if it will be renewing these plans and what changes, if any, it will be making to the plans.

-Drafting Note: States that did not adopt this policy, applied it only in certain markets (i.e., in the small group market but not the individual market), or that have already phased out transition plans would need to edit this answer accordingly or perhaps delete it entirely.
+Drafting Note: States that did not adopt this policy, applied it only in certain markets (i.e., in the small group market but not the individual market), or that have already phased out transition plans would need to edit this answer accordingly or delete it entirely.

 EMPLOYER-SPONSORED COVERAGE